McGrapefruit/pink-quanta/content/spaces/quantum-mechanics.md

 I get it, QM sounds intimidating.
 “Things like that can only be understood by math geniuses” – I learned that in school.
 When I asked my math teacher about the theory of relativity.
 He laughed at me and told me I would never understand it, so there is no point in explaining it to me.
 Nowadays you’ll find hundreds of good videos on youtube explaining the theory from different perspectives.
 If you watch a few, one of the different explainations will eventually click.
 And that applies to everything else.

-Each of us thinks and visualizes differently, so many different perspectives on a topic, covering many cognitive angles makes understanding the bigger picture more likely.
+Each of us thinks and visualizes differently, so many different perspectives on a topic, covering as many cognitive angles as possible makes understanding the bigger picture more likely.

 But unfortunately, the topic of quantum mechanic is still held hostage by mathematicians and (particle) physicists.
-When those quantum scientists talk about QM, they often exclusively use language that cant be understood by the everyday person.
+When those quantum scientists talk about QM, they often exclusively use language that can’t be understood by the everyday person.

 $$